TotallyInformation/node-red-contrib-uibuilder/V2-PROGRESS.md

     - [ ] Add advanced option to uibuilder.html - use of project folder is optional

 - [ ] Move custom middleware load from settings.js to `<uibRoot>/.mware/`.
 Possibly also allow for `<uibRoot>/<url>/.mware/`.
-- [ ] *Update close processing to use vendorPaths.
-Need to check whether this is actually needed.*

 ### Improvements to admin config ui (`uibuilder.html`)